kali-linex/linex/Documentation/wmi/devices/dell-wmi-ddv.rst

    The ACPI battery matching algorithm currently used inside the driver is outdated and does not match the algorithm described above.
-The reasons for this are differences in the handling of the ToHexString() ACPI opcode between Linux and Windows, which distorts the serial number of ACPI batteries on many machines.
+The reasons for this are differences in the handling of the ToHexString() ACPI opcode between Linex and Windows, which distorts the serial number of ACPI batteries on many machines.
 Until this issue is resolved, the driver cannot use the above algorithm.